File Upload (Pro feature)

 The File Upload element has the following attributes in the Element Tab:

-* Maximum file size - the maximum size of the file that can be uploaded.
+* **Maximum attached files** - the maximum number of files that can be attached.

 {% hint style="info" %}

-The field above takes its value from the configurations of the host server.
+The field above derives its value from the host server's configurations.
 Learn more about increasing the maximum file size [here](https://app.gitbook.com/o/-MDO-gEg-EzaIBt-7nI8/s/-MDTO7zmTA5-HpvK8JDA/c/Hsa0yQhgwoLAbane3aKP/calculator-elements/file-upload/how-to-increase-maximum-file-upload-size-in-wordpress).

 {% endhint %}

-* **Supported file formats** - specifies the file formats that can be uploaded.
+* **Allowed formats** - here specify the file formats that can be uploaded.

 {% hint style="info" %}